 Since its discovery in 1909 by paleontologist Charles Walcott, the Burgess Shale has been widely regarded as one of the world’s most important animal fossil sites.
-These so-called ‘stone bugs’ are the remains of half a billion year old sea creatures so exquisitely preserved that scientists can actually tell what they ate for breakfast!
+They are now recognized as a key part of the Canadian Rocky Mountain National Parks UNESCO World Heritage Site.
+What were initially called ‘stone bugs’ are actually the soft-bodied remains of half a billion year old sea creatures.
+They are so exquisitely preserved that scientists can actually see eyeballs, brains and identify what they ate for breakfast!

-Accessible only to those registered as part of a guided group, knowledgeable Parks Canada Heritage Interpreters lead seven hikes weekly to the Walcott Quarry and Mount Stephen Fossil beds in Yoho National Park.
+Accessible only to those registered as part of a guided group, knowledgeable Parks Canada Heritage Interpreters lead seasonal hikes to the Walcott Quarry and Mount Stephen Fossil beds in Yoho National Park.

-These challenging, yet educational hikes, take visitors high into Yoho’s subalpine forest – breathtaking views and (if you’re lucky) wildlife viewing are all part of the experience.
+These challenging and educational hikes, take visitors high into Yoho’s subalpine forest to experience fossils first hand.
+Breathtaking views and (if you’re lucky) wildlife viewing are all part of the experience.

-Parks Canada Heritage Interpreters also lead three weekly guided hikes to the recently discovered Stanley Glacier fossil site in Kootenay National Park.
-This guided hike along one of Kootenay’s most popular half day trails, combines park stories with geology, wildflowers and incredible views.
+Parks Canada Heritage Interpreters also lead seasonal guided hikes to the family-friendly Stanley Glacier fossil site in Kootenay National Park.
+This guided hike along one of Kootenay’s most popular half day trails, combines park stories with geology, fire-swept forests, wildflowers and incredible views.
+Many new species that have never been seen are still being uncovered in quarries not far from the Stanley Glacier site.

 Reservations are required.